Sharon Versyp

 Sharon Versyp (born December 3, 1965) is an American former basketball player who is the head coach of the University of South Carolina Beaufort women's basketball team and the former head coach of the Purdue University women's basketball team from 2006 to 2021.
-She was Indiana's High School Miss Basketball in 1984 and an All-American at Purdue.
+She was Indiana's High School Miss Basketball in 1984 and an All-America at Purdue.

 High school career

 Versyp played basketball at Mishawaka High School in Mishawaka, Indiana from 1980 to 1984.
-As a senior, the 5' 9" point guard averaged 23.8 points, 4.3 rebounds and 3.8 assists while leading the team to a 24-1 record.
-She scored 1,189 career points and led Mishawaka to a 58-9 record in her three years as a varsity player.
+As a senior, the 5' 9" point guard averaged 23.8 points, 4.3 rebounds and 3.8 assists while leading the team to a 24–1 record.
+She scored 1,189 career points and led Mishawaka to a 58–9 record in her three years as a varsity player.
 She was named as the ninth Indiana Miss Basketball in 1984, leading the Indiana All-Star team to two victories over rival Kentucky.
 An outstanding volleyball player, Versyp also led her high school volleyball team to the state finals twice, including a state championship in 1983.